Drop the Beet Farms is growing food sustainably through the power of aquaponics in NJ

 Annually, Drop the Beet Farms grows approximately 10,000 lettuce heads from these systems, all in a herbicide and dirt-free environment using 90% less water compared to soil-grown crops.

-"We're going to keep educating students and the ultimate goal is to connect people with their food that haven't been grown locally sustainably and be very healthy, nutritious to eat," said Parker.
+"We're going to keep educating students and the ultimate goal is to connect people with their food that has been grown locally and sustainably," said Parker.

 ----------